Who should create an online course and what are the benefits?

 Most problems have been around for a long time, and they’ll continue to be around for a long time.

+Online courses made $46 billion last year , and they aren't going anywhere.
+And in fact, selling courses in competitive subject areas is one the most profitable approaches.
 Just because somebody wrote, or launched an online course about them doesn’t mean they’re solved for everyone.
+Nothing is perfect or beyond improvement.

 For your students, it could be your unique perspective on that topic that finally gets them a breakthrough.